karthikgogisetty/_ArduinoPlayground/I2C/README.md

-# 📟 _ArduinoPlayground

-_A hands-on journey through Arduino projects and embedded experimentation._

 ---

-## 🧠 About This Project
+# 🧠 About This Experiment

 This sub-project demonstrates how **I2C (Inter-Integrated Circuit)** communication works between two Arduino boards: one acting as the **Master** and the other as the **Slave**.
 It includes test scripts to verify the communication flow and a Python script to facilitate serial or hardware-based communication from a PC or Raspberry Pi.